Skip to main content

 Here is an anonymous example from a few months ago:

-Over time the success of Awin Access will probably make those results a little bit more fuzzy because each Access merchant only has access to one commission group, making categorisation harder.
+Over time the success of Awin Access could make those results less accurate because each Access merchant only has access to one commission group, making categorisation harder.

-As an affiliate it is useful because merchants don’t always believe you when you say you make sales.
-If you can say “I’m the 30th best performing affiliate on Awin in this category” that can help break the ice.
-It can also give you a bit of a reality check – should you be saying “we’re the leading partner for x”, when your Awin index says 200 other affiliates are better than you?
+As an affiliate these scores are useful because merchants don’t always believe you when you say you make sales.
+Saying “I’m the 15th best performing affiliate on Awin in this category” is a great icebreaker.
+It can also give you a bit of a reality check – should you be saying “we’re the leading partner for x”, when 200 affiliates rank better than you?

 Once you understand the volumes and scores for affiliates of various sizes, you can take a reasonably accurate stab at guessing how many sales an affiliate generates based on their score.